salkar/inkwell/README.md

 More examples you can find in this [spec](https://github.com/salkar/inkwell/blob/master/lib/acts_as_inkwell_community/base.rb)

+### Category feature
+Blog items (posts, reblogged comments, etc) can be combined in the category (for example - coding, travel, games).
+Each blog item may be contained in several categories, and category can have many items.
+Category should be used when the user writes on different themes, and need to add sort in his blog.
+Categories can also be used in the community blog.
+Category can contain subcategories.

+To create category:

+    user.create_category :name => "test category" #     name - test params, insert your parameters instead of it community.create_category :name => "test category" #     name - test params, insert your parameters instead of it

+To create subcategory:

+    category = @user.create_category :name => "test category"
+    user.create_category :name => "test subcategory", :parent_category_id => category.id

+To destroy category:

+    category.destroy

+To get the list of categories:

+    list = user.get_categories
+    list = community.get_categories

+`list` will contain all categories of user / community.
+All items in it will contain a parameter `parent_category_id`.
+Using it you can restore category tree.

+To add blog item to the category:

+    category.add_item :item => post, :owner => category_owner

+To remove blog item from the category:

+    category.remove_item :item => post, :owner => category_owner

+To get category blogline pass `category` param:

+    user.blogline :category => category
+    community.blogline :category => category

 ## License
 Inkwell is Copyright © 2013 Sergey Sokolov.
 It is free software, and may be